freiksenet/lands_of_mana/README.md

 ## Random refactorings

 - [ ] Render should add transforms to world etc
-- [ ] Make GUI a plugin, unite all bindings in a system, maybe add autobinding based on world query and counter in resource
 - [ ] Refactor structs that are single value to just be single value
 - [ ] Default values for some sentinels, group into bundlesn better
 - [ ] Fix .0 weirdness for selection target
 - [ ] Make separate module for selection rendering stuff
 - [ ] Make separate module for selection input handling stuff
 - [ ] Interact system is horrible, make it nicer
-- [ ] Spritesheets for buttons and icons

 ## Project plan